avk959/LazLpSolveIDE/README.md

  - download from the official website and put into AppFolder all needed extention binaries(BFP and XLI).
  - download from the official website and put into AppFolder CHM help file.
  - put into AppFolder LpSolveIDE.ini.
- - run the application using a bash script:
+ - run the application using(as variant) a bash script:
 ```
 #!/usr/bin/env bash
 AppFolderPath=path-to-AppFolder